 |The company's Passenger Transportation (PT) Licence number||The PT Licence Number can be found on the company's Conditions of Licence document|

 |The email address associated with the company's PT Licence||This is the email address on file for the company's PT Licence.
 You must have access to this email to validate the company's account.

-If there is no email associated with the company's PT Licence, or the email needs to be updated, contact the Passenger Transportation Branch.
+If there is no email associated with the company's PT Licence, or the email needs to be updated, contact the Commercial Passenger Vehicle Program.

 Enrol in the Vehicle Safety BC Portal.